 Located in Trafalgar Square, the National Gallery is likely a short stop from wherever you are in Central London.
 Expect all of the big name classical artists in a building where the architecture manages to challenge the art for your attention.

 The Saatchi Gallery supports young and international contemporary artists.
-Exhibits are housed in a massive building and you can easily spend hours here.
+Exhibits are housed in a grand 19th century building where you can easily spend hours.

-Tate Britain is a bit further down the banks of the Thames.
-It provides an extensive collection of classic British art from the 16th Century onward.
+If your tastes run more towards classic art forms, then check out the Tate Britain a bit further down the banks of the Thames.
+It provides an extensive collection of British art from the 16th Century onward.

-A rainy day is an excellent time to explore London’s famous department stores.
+A rainy day is an excellent time to explore London’s famous department stores and pick out a unique English souvenir.
 You also shouldn’t count out visiting one of London’s markets.
-Covered spaces make market browsing pleasant in all weather.
+I’m including markets that have covered areas to keep shopping pleasant in all weather.

 If you’ve only heard of one shop in London, this is probably it.
 Harrods has a well deserved reputation for excess, and this posh landmark lives up to every inch of it.
 Be sure to check out the Egyptian themed escalator and the massive Food Hall.